sdbeng/sdbeng/README.md

 ### Hi there 👋

 - 🌱 I’m currently building a React JS -> Django Project for the East Bay community.
+- 💬 Also thinking about summer in the lake ...

 <!--
 **sdbeng/sdbeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.